e-spaulding/dasc130/reference.md

 # **Detailed Python Reference Sheet**

 {:.no_toc}
 Created by Nishant Kheterpal and Jessica Hu.
-Contributions by Jonathan Ferrari, Updated and Maintained by Edwin Vargas and Bing Concepcion.
+Contributions by Jonathan Ferrari, Edwin Vargas, and Bing Concepcion.
 Updated for DASC130 by me, Elizabeth Hoefer.

 ## Table of Contents
 {: .no_toc .text-delta }